Bangladesh “River Gypsy” Project

-The River Gypsies live in the most remote areas of Bangladesh where their crops can be ravaged by floods or wild elephants.
+The River Gypsies live in the most remote areas of Bangladesh, where their crops can be ravaged by floods and wild elephants.
 Their neighbors take advantage of their lack of education and poverty.

-Rashid, a cunning leader of the River Gypsies is trying to bring change to his people.
-In order to break the cycle of poverty, they are working with Symbiosis and International Ministries to learn how to read and write, grow better vegetables and improve sanitation.
-This project will help create a self supporting community where the children can go to attend school.
-It also opens opportunities to present the Gospel in their cultural context.
+Rashid, a leader of the River Gypsies, is trying to bring change to his people.
+In order to break the cycle of poverty, his community is working with Symbiosis and International Ministries to learn how to read and write, grow better vegetables and improve sanitation.
+This project will help create a self-supporting community where children can attend school.
+It also opens opportunities to present the gospel in this cultural context.

-- $100 will create a demonstration garden so the people can learn how to compost, fertilize and grow vegetables for nutrition and surplus sales.
+- $100 creates a demonstration garden to show how to compost, fertilize and grow vegetables.

-- $250 will subsidize the cost for tubewell (bore) or help 10 people to take a 9 month literacy course.
+- $250 subsidizes the cost for tubewell (bore) or a nine-month literacy course for 10 people.

-- $500 will pay for books & teaching honorariums for 20 women to learn how to read and write.
+- $500 pays for books and teaching honorariums so 20 women can learn how to read and write.